quantumomid/recipeDen/README.md

 [Incremental Static Regeneration](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration) employed on the Homepage and Recipe Details page using the revalidate property on the getStaticProps.

+Fallback pages also added for new content that is added on Contentful, i.e. a new recipe - so that user does not get the default 404 page when attempting to visit the recipe detail page of a newly added recipe!

 ## Deployed on Vercel

 Visit the deployed site at [here](https://recipe-den.vercel.app/)!